Soyuz MS: Design

+Upper stage of the Soyuz MS-28 mission.

 The orbital and descent modules are pressurized and habitable.
 By relocating much of the equipment and usable volume to the orbital module—which does not require heat shielding for atmospheric re-entry—the three-part Soyuz design is both larger and lighter than comparable two-part spacecraft.
 For comparison, the Apollo spacecraft's pressurized command module provided a crew of three with 6 m3 of living space and had a re-entry mass of approximately 5000 kg, while the Soyuz MS offers the same crew 10 m3 of living space with a re-entry module mass of about 2950 kg.

 The Soyuz MS can carry up to three crew members and supports free-flight missions lasting approximately 30 person-days.
 Its life support system provides a nitrogen–oxygen atmosphere similar to that of Earth, with air pressure equivalent to sea level.
 Oxygen is regenerated using potassium superoxide (KO_{2}) canisters, which absorb most of the carbon dioxide (CO_{2}) and water exhaled by the crew and release oxygen.
 Lithium hydroxide (LiOH) canisters are also used to absorb residual CO_{2}.

 In addition to the crew, Soyuz MS can carry up to 200 kg of payload to orbit and return up to 65 kg to Earth.

 The spacecraft is protected during launch by a nose fairing with a launch escape system, which is jettisoned once the vehicle exits the dense layers of the atmosphere.
 Soyuz MS is highly automated; its Kurs system enables automatic rendezvous and docking with the ISS.
 Manual control is possible in the event of system failure.